QGul/QGul/README.md

-Hi, I'm QGul (he/him).
+Hi, I'm QGul and I'm from the Netherlands.
 I'm a beginner and I like to code for fun.